bertronika/copris/README.md

 ## How do I make a printer feature set file?

 Consult the printer's manual.
 There should be a section on escape codes.
-Then, generate a sample printer feature set file (`--dump-commands`, see man page) and append codes to the appropriate commands in either decimal, hexadecimal or octal format, with each one separated by at least one space.
+Then, generate a sample printer feature set file (`copris --dump-commands > my-printer.ini`, see [copris(1) man page](man/copris.1.txt) for details).
+Uncomment the appropriate commands and append codes to them in either decimal, hexadecimal or octal format, with each one separated by at least one space.

 Example from Epson's LX-300 manual, page A-14 (91):